cladmi/openvpn-netns/README.md

         --script-security 2 \
         --config vpn.config

+Put the 'services' files in '/usr/lib/systemd/system' Edit your service to add the configuration from 'template/service-netns.conf'

 Design
 ------

 Creating the network namespace, running the application, running the VPN are 3 different steps.

-I would like to have them as 3 different systemd scripts so they could be re-started.
+I would like to have them as different systemd units so they could be re-started.

 Current state
 -------------

 * Openvpn configuration seems to be working
+  * No Systemd integration yet
+* Create network namespace as a unit
+* Provide "tcp port forwarding" to the namespace using socat
+* Template to run a service inside the namespace

 Implementation
 --------------